tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 1. The applicant’s in-charge person must be its legal representative.
 2. The access to the website shall not be enabled before the website filing is successfully completed.

-## Filing requirements of Guizhou Communications Administration Bureau
+## Filing Requirements of Guizhou Communications Administration Bureau
 Individual:
 1. The address indicated in the certificate must be within Guizhou province.
 Filing with ID card with address outside of Guizhou will not be accepted.
 2. The domain name owner must be the filing applicant.